aderaaij/totallystatical/readme.md

 * `gulp-rename`

 ### templates
-Generates html files from jade template.
-Every jade template prefixed with an underscore will not be built into a html file.
-To speed up the templating process `gulp-jade-inheritance` is used to check which template is dependent on which partial.
+Generates html files from pug template.
+Every pug template prefixed with an underscore will not be built into a html file.
+To speed up the templating process `gulp-pug-inheritance` is used to check which template is dependent on which partial.

 Plugins:
-* `gulp-jade`
+* `gulp-pug`
-* `gulp-jade-inheritance`
+* `gulp-pug-inheritance`
 * `gulp-changed`
 * `gulp-if`
 * `gulp-filter`